Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 Classes
 If you add a prestige class, it must be added to the section in base descriptor which disallows them at birth.
 Also, it needs to have prestige = true.

+Effects (spells, poisons, class abilities, etc.)
+The stat_increase_x temporary value is there for the character sheet to track stat changes.
+The x has to match the stat's name.
+Same goes for stat_decrease_x.

 General entities (NPCs, objects) rarity -> how often do we want this to appear. the bigger the number, the rarer it is.
 Never set to 0. display -> what ASCII character is used.
 Look at Legend.lua for the list of symbols used